jhsul/lin_alg/README.md

 {
 	int m_rows;
 	int m_cols;
-	double **arr;
+	double **get;
 	double *data;
 } mtrx_t;
 ```

 - `data` points to an array holding the entire contents of the matrix.
-- `arr` points to an array of the addresses of the first elements of each row.
+- `get` points to an array of the addresses of the first elements of each row.

 For example: